GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 $5,000 , 3.5 lbs.
 Club
 An oak staff bearing crystal inlays and iron bands.
 It was once wielded by the hero Hasavur.
 Two handed.
 All attacks suffer a -1 penalty.
 Can be used with one hand but suffers an additional -2 penalty.
 One hand strikes may be performed at a range of 2 yards with disadvantage, otherwise the range is 1 yard regardless of hands.
 Follow up attacks do not have disadvantage with this weapon so long as you have training with clubs and spears and have two hands available.
 If you have Warrior Mastery with Clubs, Mauls, Pole Axes, or Spears, you may choose to benefit from one of those when declaring an attack.
-Furthermore, if you have Warrior Matery with clubs, you reduce the panalty to any attack with this weapons by 1.
+Furthermore, if you have Warrior Mastery with clubs, you reduce the penalty to any attack with this weapons by 1.
 If name is known, *inflicts a crushing attack whenever it would qualify to damage armor*.

 **Thunder Fang** (*unique*)
 $6,000 , .33 lb.